webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 **Best Practices:**

-- Write clear, descriptive messages
+- Write clear, descriptive messages in imperative mood
-- Use imperative mood ("add" not "added")
+- Use present tense ("add" not "added")
 - Keep subject line under 50 characters
 - Explain what and why, not how
 - Reference issues and PRs
-- Make atomic commits (one logical change)
+- Make atomic commits (one logical change per commit)
+- Commit frequently to avoid losing work
+- Each commit should represent a complete, working state

+**Atomic Commits:**
+Keep commits atomic—each commit should represent a single unit of work.
+This makes it easier to:
+- Understand the purpose of each change
+- Review code more effectively
+- Revert specific changes without side effects
+- Track down bugs using git bisect

 ### Issue Tracking